gooddata/gooddata-ui-sdk/libs/sdk-backend-bear/api/sdk-backend-bear.api.md

 import { AnalyticalBackendConfig } from '@gooddata/sdk-backend-spi';
 import { AuthenticatedPrincipal } from '@gooddata/sdk-backend-spi';
 import { AuthenticationContext } from '@gooddata/sdk-backend-spi';
-import { GdcExecuteAFM } from '@gooddata/api-model-bear';
 import { IAnalyticalBackend } from '@gooddata/sdk-backend-spi';
 import { IAuthenticationProvider } from '@gooddata/sdk-backend-spi';
-import { IExecutionDefinition } from '@gooddata/sdk-model';

-// Warning: (ae-internal-missing-underscore) The name "BackendToBearConvertors" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export const BackendToBearConvertors: {
     convertVisualization: (visualization: import("@gooddata/api-model-bear").GdcVisualizationObject.IVisualization, visualizationClassUri: string) => import("@gooddata/sdk-model").IInsight;